How to get a H1 in Maths?

 Walk into the exam with this mentality, and you will be just fine!

-Like I have said, maths is dificult.
-And the only way to get good at it is by practise, practise and when you think you understand it all, practise everything again.
+Like I have said, getting the H1 in maths is dificult.
+And the only way to do it is by practise, practise and when you think you understand it all, practise everything again.

 How would I practise/revise?